ammfat/covid19-cases-data-pipeline/README.md

 # **Introduction to Python for Data Engineering**

-Simple Data Pipeline for Covid-19 cases update.
+Data Pipeline to ingest Covid-19 cases update

 The code based on _idBIgData Workshop: Python for Data Engineering_ event.
 Thanks a lot to Mr. [zamzambadruzaman](https://github.com/zamzambadruzaman) for the great hands-on.